Kondapuram, Kadapa district

 According to 2011 Census, Kondapuram Local Language is Telugu.
 Kondapuram town Total population is 6433 and number of houses are 1551.
 Female Population is 52.0%. town literacy rate is 67.3% and the Female Literacy rate is 31.7%.

+Transportation

+Kondapuram railway station is a railway station located on the Guntakal–Renigunta railway line operated by the South Coast Railway zone.